 IMPORTANT CHANGE IN THE AUTHORIZING LEGISLATION: A 2018 amendment to the Act included a provision for issuance of grants for preservation and restoration of historic buildings owned by a non-profit organization if a contractual relationship is created between a municipality and the non-profit organization.
-A 2019 amendment subsequently removed this provision and such an arrangement is no longer applicable nor allowable.
+A 2019 amendment subsequently removed this provision, and such an arrangement is no longer applicable nor allowable for applications and awards made after the 2019 application cycle.